 A Kenya Barris directorial venture, ‘You People’ is a romantic comedy film that revolves around Ezra Cohen (Jonah Hill), a white Jewish man, and Amira Mohammed (Lauren London), a black Muslim woman, who meet, get to know each other, and fall in love, their lives become much more complicated than what they expect because of the involvement of their families.
 ‘You People’ is Barris’ debut feature project.

-Apart from the leads, the film is driven by compelling performances by Eddie Murphy and Nia Long as Amira’s parents, Akbar and Fatima, and Julia Louis-Dreyfus and David Duchovny as Ezra’s parents, Shelley and Arnold, as well as Molly Gordon, Sam Jay, Mike Epps and Travis Bennett, who comprise the supporting cast.
+Apart from the leads, the film’s story is driven by compelling performances by Eddie Murphy and Nia Long as Amira’s parents, Akbar and Fatima, and Julia Louis-Dreyfus and David Duchovny as Ezra’s parents, Shelley and Arnold, as well as Molly Gordon, Sam Jay, Mike Epps and Travis Bennett, who comprise the supporting cast.
 As with other projects developed by Barris, ‘You People’ explores themes like race, romance, and family.
-If that has made you wonder whether it is inspired by actual events, we got you covered.
+If that has made you wonder whether it is inspired by true events, we got you covered.

-No, ‘You People’ is not based on a true story, though it is embedded with elements of reality.
+‘You People’ is not based on a true story, though it is embedded with elements of reality.
 Barris developed the film based on a script he penned with Hill.
 Reflecting on the experience of writing with Hill, Barris told Complex, “It was great.
 He’s so funny.
 And he’s been in that [Judd] Apatow camp, in the [Adam] McKay camp, and all those camps.
 He’s a comedy genius and we have really, really, really leaned into like, for us, like let’s just try to push this, and let’s try to make something that feels new and fresh and it feels like takes off from where those guys were at.
 And now speaks to more where we want to be at.”

 Barris told The Hollywood Reporter that he had been a fan of Hill for years.
 The ‘Black-ish’ creator really loved Hill’s directorial debut ‘Mid90s.’
 They began texting back and forth about their mutual love for cinema and the desire to do something together.
 During this period, Hill was in a relationship with a woman of Cuban nationality, and that played an important role in the development of the script.
 ‘You People’ is also a “love letter” to Los Angeles and the complex culture that exists in that city.
 Barris hoped that this much would be telegraphed through the film.